camille-readbean/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
-The given index is invalid.
+The given client index is invalid.

     * 1b1.
 SWEE shows an error message.